-This December, the Museum of Architecture are exhibiting the most scrumptious Gingerbread City imaginable!
+This December, the Museum of Architecture is exhibiting the most scrumptious Gingerbread City imaginable!

 Now in its third year, this is an annual celebration which aims to get people thinking more about the kind of places they want to live, work and play in.